spatialaudio/python-rtmixer/README.rst

 Usage
 -----

-See the examples in the `examples/` directory.
+See the list of `examples on GitHub <https://github.com/spatialaudio/python-rtmixer/tree/master/examples>`.